 During the last few years workplace drug testing (WDT) has been gaining rapidly importance in many countries.
 Human failure is often the origin of accidents at the workplace rather than technical defects.
-Consumption of alcohol, drugs and medications play offen a significant role.
+Consumption of alcohol, drugs and medications often plays a significant role.
 In many European countries drug testing is mostly not regular random on-site testing of all personnel but more often pre-employment and post-incident testing (with cause testing).

 There is a particular duty of care of an employer to guarantee a safe workplace and to check regularly its security.
 In safety-critical jobs (e.g. pilots, ship personal, lorry, bus and train drivers or operators of heavy machinery such as cranes, staff of chemical and petrochemical industry, staff of nuclear power plants) testing for drugs of abuse or alcohol may be necessary.